-As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
-The benefits of earning your law & legal process certificate online at SNHU include:
+As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
+The benefits of earning your law and legal process certificate at SNHU include:

-Graduates of the law & legal process certificate online program often go on to complete their AS in Justice Studies or BS in Criminal Justice online.
+SNHU's law and legal process certificate holders can go on to complete their AS or BS in Justice Studies.
 Those already in the workforce are better prepared for career advancement in court administration, law enforcement, federal service agencies, terrorism prevention, the courts, corrections, dispute resolution, victim advocacy, the military and more.
-The U.S. Bureau of Statistics predicts that through 2022, social work and community service-related professions will grow 19 percent and 21 percent, respectively.
-Law enforcement positions are expected to grow 5 percent over that same time period.

 This course covers the nature, scope and impact of crime in the United States, independent and interdependent operations and procedures of police, courts and corrections, and introductory theories of crime and delinquency.
 The course introduces the justice model in a systematic way whereby students delve into the numerous components of the justice system including law enforcement, legal and judicial process and correctional operations.
 Career opportunities will be fully covered throughout the course.